Lake Pichola

-Three of the numerous lakes found in the vicinity of Udaipur which connect with the Pichola lake and the Swaroop Sagar Lake connected by an arched bridge built by Maharana Swaroop Singh (1842-1861) which in turn connects to the Fateh Sagar Lake, the crystal watered lake in the midst of tree lined hills and the smaller Arsi Vilas.
+Three of the numerous lakes found in the vicinity of Udaipur which connect with the Pichola lake and the Swaroop Sagar Lake connected by an arched bridge built by Maharana Swaroop Singh (1842-1861) which in turn connects to the Fateh Sagar Lake, the crystal-watered lake in the midst of tree-lined hills and the smaller Arsi Vilas.

 History

-The lake is said to have been constructed by a Banjara at the end of the fourteenth century, and the embankment was built by Rana Udai Singh in 1560.
-It is a hearsay that lake got its name from nearby village Picholi, during the reign of Maharana Lakha.
+Lake Pichola was built by Maharaja of Parmar Rajputs, in 1362 AD.
+The name of the lake from nearby village Picholi, since the reign of Maharana Lakha.
+The Lake is said to have been occupied by Banjaras at the end of the fourteenth century, and the embankment was built by Rana Udai Singh in 1560.
+The lake name is driven from nearby village Picholi, during the reign of Maharana Lakha.
 Later, Maharana Udai Singh, impressed by the charm of this lake with the backdrop of green hills, founded the city of Udaipur on the banks of the lake and also enlarged the Lake by constructing a stone masonry dam in the Badipol region on the shore of the Lake.